CruTech/XP-Race/README.md

-# XP-Race-V2
+# XP Race
-Minecraft XP race datapack by Lego_archer_elf
+### Introduction
+The XP Race was created by one of our leaders Lego_archer_elf.
+This game is used on CruTech as a strategic and competitive game.